thomasgwatson/twicefire/src/content/gsss2019/wrap-up.md

 ---
 layout: post
-excerpt: "This is the first post in a short series of reflections about my time at the Santa Fe Institute's Global Sustainability Summer School.
-More directed at those in the cohort!"
+excerpt: "This is the second post in a short series of reflections about my time at the Santa Fe Institute's Global Sustainability Summer School."
 title: "Run and done: My wrap up for the GSSS 2019"
 author: Tom Watson
 tags: ["gsss"]